alexfernandez/alexfernandez.github.io/2016/mib-five-years-later.md

 * and finally manager, the top of the food chain, the leading light and aspiration of every lowly programmer.

-Whatever "organic analysis" is outside of Chemistry is beyond me, despite having held the title for about six years;
+Whatever "organic analysis" means outside of Chemistry is beyond me, despite having held the title for about six years;
 at one company it was hilariously shortened to "Anal.
 Organ.", which might have been a Freudian slip but for their utter ignorance of the English language.